Into Temptation (film): Distribution

-Into Temptation was optioned in Hollywood, but Coyle was displeased when industry officials wanted him to change the ending and make the sex scenes more risque.
-Due to complications from the financial crisis of 2007–2010, the Hollywood discussions eventually collapsed.
+Into Temptation was optioned by Hollywood, but Coyle was displeased when industry officials wanted him to change the ending and make the sex scenes more risque.
+Due to the financial effects of the Great Recession, the Hollywood discussions eventually collapsed.
 It did not receive a national release, but played at theaters in New York City, Los Angeles, Fargo, North Dakota, and several cities throughout Minnesota, including Minneapolis and Duluth.
 Coyle first publicly showed the film on December 26, 2008, at the Omaha hospice where his father Jim was staying for an audience of about 15 people.
 Jim Coyle, who died a few weeks after the screening, loved the film, describing it as very powerful and truthful.
 It officially premiered on April 26, 2009, at the Newport Beach Film Festival in Newport Beach, California.

 During its opening weekend at the Lagoon Cinema in Minneapolis, Into Temptation sold more tickets in three days than any other film during its debut weekend, and sold twice the tickets of such major studio films as Taking Woodstock and Quentin Tarantino's Inglourious Basterds.
 This resulted in an extended run and strong word-of-mouth that led to exhibitions in other cities.
 The film earned a total of $97,457 in gross revenue in the United States.
 The Into Temptation DVD was released on October 27, 2009, with no bonus features.